plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

 The one thing that needs to be known is the IP address to connect to.
 This information can be obtained using `ifconfig` command (run from RaspberyPi command line).

+### Changing password

+Due to security reasons it is wise not to use the default password for RaspberryPI, as it is a normal computer inside your network.

+The password can be changed with `passwd` command.

+Also I recommend to use SSH keys when connecting to RaspberryPI via SSH.

 ### Updating system

 Run the following commands to update the system: